 Transactions & Cases Detail

-Parkland Fuel acquires Chevron Canada's downstream fuel business for C$1.46B
+Parkland Fuel acquires Chevron Canada's downstream fuel business for C$1.5B

 Oil & Gas

 The Acquisition places important British Columbia infrastructure under experienced Canadian ownership.
-The business acquired as part of the Acquisition (collectively, the "Acquired Business") consists of: i) 129 Chevron-branded retail service stations principally located in Metro Vancouver, which complement Parkland's existing 44 Chevron-branded sites in British Columbia, ii) 37 commercial cardlock and three marine fueling locations, iii) a complimentary refinery in Burnaby, terminals located in Burnaby, Hatch Point, and Port Hardy, British Columbia, and a wholesale business which includes aviation fuel sales to the Vancouver International Airport.
+The business acquired as part of the Acquisition includes: (i) 129 Chevron-branded retail service stations principally located in Metro Vancouver, which complement Parkland's existing 44 Chevron-branded sites in British Columbia; (ii) 37 commercial cardlock and three marine fueling locations; (iii) a refinery located in Burnaby and related terminals located in Burnaby, Hatch Point and Port Hardy, British Columbia; and (iv) a wholesale aviation business serving the Vancouver International Airport.

-McCarthy Tétrault LLP advised Parkland with a team led by Sven Milelli that included Robin Mahood, Claire Sung, Sebastian Nishimoto, Glynnis Morgan and Jerry Nguyen (Corporate and M&A); Paul Cassidy, Monika Sawicka and Kevan Hanowski (Environmental); Gord Nettleton (Oil & Gas); Parisa Gerami, Scott Smythe, Erin O’Callaghan and Robyn Cooper (Real Property); TJ Kang (Tax); David Crane and Vincent Yip (IT/IP); and Donovan Plomp, Lorraine Allard and Ryley Mennie (L&E, Pensions).
+McCarthy Tétrault LLP advised Parkland with a team led by Sven Milelli that included Claire Sung, Robin Mahood, Glynnis Morgan, Nathan Robb, Jerry Nguyen and Erin O’Callaghan (Corporate and M&A); Parisa Gerami, Scott Smythe, Joy Ren, Patrick Beechinor, Madeleine Hawkins and Robyn Cooper (Real Property); Paul Cassidy and Kevan Hanowski (Environmental); TJ Kang (Tax); Vincent Yip and David Crane (Information Technology and Intellectual Property); Donovan Plomp, Lorraine Allard, Ryley Mennie and Monique Ronning (Labour & Employment, and Pensions); Michael Feder, Patrick Williams and Nicholas Hughes (Litigation); and Gordon Nettleton and Cameron Hughes (Oil & Gas).